 Kelsey SerwaSki cross

-A revelation since switching to ski cross in 2008, Serwa won her first World Cup race in January 2010 and hasn't looked back since.
-A talented, tough and extremely determined athlete, Serwa has become one of the most dominant racers on the circuit, racking up 15 World Cup podiums and winning gold at the 2011 X Games and the 2011 ski cross world championships.
-Serwa returned from a serious knee injury in 2012-13 only to reinjure it, but she is expected to be one of Canada’s best medal hopes at the 2014 Sochi Olympic Winter Games.
+Serwa showed incredible determination and perseverance to fight back from knee surgeries in successive years to claim a silver medal at the Sochi 2014 Olympic Winter Games, behind her teammate Marielle Thompson, who took gold.
+Serwa has been a revelation since switching to ski cross in 2008.
+She won her first World Cup race in January 2010 and hasn't looked back since.
+A talented, tough and extremely determined athlete, Serwa has racked up 16 World Cup podiums and won gold at the 2011 X Games and the 2011 ski cross world championships.
 Serwa grew up in Kelowna, B.C., where her grandfather was a co-founder of her local hill, Big White Ski Resort.